qutip/qutip/doc/guide/guide-qip.rst

    Available from QuTiP 4.5

 In addition to direct matrix product, QuTiP also offers another approach to QIP simulation.
 Based on the open system solver, :class:`qutip.qip.device.Processor` in the :mod:`qutip.qip` module simulates quantum circuits at the level of driving Hamiltonians.
 One can consider the processor as a simulator of a quantum device, on which the quantum circuit is to be implemented.
 Like a real quantum device, the processor is determined by a list of Hamiltonians, i.e. the control pulses driving the evolution.
 Given the intensity of the control pulses and the corresponding time slices for each pulse, the evolution can be calculated using the solver.
-The pulse intensity and time for each pulse are saved in the attributes :attr:`qutip.qip.device.Processor.coeffs`, a 2-d NumPy array, and :attr:`qutip.qip.device.Processor.tlist`, a 1-d NumPy array.
+A control pulse is characterized by :class:`qutip.qip.pulse.Pulse`, consisting of the control Hamiltonian, the targets qubit, the pulse coefficients and the time sequence.
 We can either use the coefficients as a step function or with cubic spline.
 For step function, ``tlist`` specifies the start and the end of each pulse and thus is one element longer the ``coeffs``.
 One example of defining the control pulse coefficients and the time array is as follows:

 .. code-block:: python

    >>> from qutip.qip.device import Processor
    >>> proc = Processor(2)
-   >>> proc.add_ctrl(sigmaz(), cyclic_permutation=True)  # sigmaz for all qubits
+   >>> proc.add_control(sigmaz(), cyclic_permutation=True)  # sigmaz for all qubits
-   >>> proc.coeffs = np.array([[1.0, 1.5, 2.0], [1.8, 1.3, 0.8]])
+   >>> proc.pulses[0].coeffs = np.array([[1.0, 1.5, 2.0], [1.8, 1.3, 0.8]])
-   >>> proc.tlist = np.array([0.1, 0.2, 0.4, 0.5])
+   >>> proc.pulses[0].tlist = np.array([0.1, 0.2, 0.4, 0.5])

 .. note::